Never Let Me Go (2010 film): Themes

-Director Mark Romanek has said that, as in the novel, everyone has to uncover their relationship to their own mortality; there are two options: either go against it, or try to figure out a way around it like the character Tommy does.
-Romanek hoped the audience of Never Let Me Go would be reminded of what is important: love, behaviour and friendships.
+Director Mark Romanek has highlighted that everyone must clarify a relationship with their own mortality: either go against it or find a way around it, as the character Tommy does, the clones' acquiescence echoing aspects of original author Ishiguro's British Japanese background.
+Romanek hoped the audience of Never Let Me Go would be reminded of what is important: love, behaviour, and friendships.
 He recalled an email from one viewer: "I saw your film and it made me cry and I haven't reacted to a film emotionally like that in years.
 And I called my father, cause I realized I hadn't spoken to him in 3 weeks and I told him how much I love him and how much I appreciated what a good father he's been."

-Andrew Garfield believes the story of Never Let Me Go is about humans, and exploring "what it is to have a soul, and how you prove what a soul is"; he says he enjoys the way the film is a "call to arms" about the positives of life.
+Andrew Garfield claims the story of Never Let Me Go to be about humans, and exploring "what it is to have a soul, and how you prove what a soul is"; he says he enjoys the way the film is a "call to arms" about the positives of life.
 He said that it could remind people that every morning they can choose whether to pursue their own activities, or do what they should do, or do what they are obliged to do.
 Keira Knightley feels that the film's story is alarming, but has said that the film is "more about humanity's ability to look the other way".
-"You know in fact that your morals can go out the window if you think you can survive in a certain way, whatever your morals may be".
+"You know in fact that your morals can go out the window if you think you can survive in a certain way, whatever your morals may be."

 Animal activist Jon Hochschartner draws parallels between clone farming and the commodity status of animals.
-Main character Tommy compares the fate of clones to farmed animals: “I suppose you both heard that Hailsham is closed.
-The only schools left now — you hear they’re like battery farms,” he says, suggesting that other institutions treat donor children exceptionally badly.
+The character Tommy compares the fate of clones to farmed animals: "I suppose you both heard that Hailsham is closed.
+The only schools left now—you hear they’re like battery farms," he says, suggesting that other institutions treat donor children exceptionally badly.